-Attach your artwork to the with sticky tape then hang it on the wall.
+Attach your artwork to the frame with sticky tape then hang it on the wall.

 Draw a grid of 4 squares across and 6 squares down on a piece of paper.

-Next, draw a basic shape in every second square, eg: circle, spiral, star, heart, letters or numbers.
+Next, draw a basic shape in every second square, eg: a circle, spiral, star, heart, letter, or number.